 XML Generator Transformation in Informatica Example

-In this article, we will show you, How to use this XML Generator Transformation in Informatica to generator XML file using the SQL Database table.
-Before we start configuring, First let me connect with the Informatica repository service.
+Let’s see how to use this XML Generator Transformation in Informatica to generate an XML file using the SQL Database table.
+Before we start configuring, First, let me connect with the Informatica repository service.

 Step 1: Source Definition for XML Generator Transformation in Informatica

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using Customer table from SQL Server database as our source definitions.
+Once you connected successfully, please navigate to Source Analyzer and define your Sources.
+In this example, we are using the Customer table from the SQL Server database as our source definitions.
 Please refer Database Source in Informatica to understand the steps involved in creating source definition

 Step 2: Create Target Definition for XML Generator Transformation in Informatica

-First Approach – Please navigate to Target Designer to define the Target.
+First Approach – Please navigate to Target Designer to define the Informatica XML Generator Transformation Target.
 In this example, our task is to create an XML File.
-So, go to the Targets menu and select the Import XML Definition option as shown below.
+So, go to the Targets menu and select the Import XML Definition option.
 By this, you can define the XML Definition inside a Target definition.

-Ideal Approach – Go to Targets menu and select the Create option as shown below.
+Ideal Approach – Go to Targets menu and select the Create option.

 Once you select the Create option, a new window called Create Target table will be displayed as shown below.
 Please provide a unique name for the target, and select the database type as Flat File.

-Once you are done, Please click on the Create button to create a new empty table in our PowerCenter Target Designer.
+Once you complete, Please click on the Create button to create a new empty table in our PowerCenter Target Designer.

 Double-click on the newly created target table.
 Next, go to the Columns Tab to add a new column.
-Please select the first button (before scissors symbol) as shown below.
-This will open the empty row to add Column Name, Data Type
+Please select the first button (before the scissors symbol).
+It opens the empty row to add Column Name, Data Type

-From the below screenshot you can observe that we added one XML_Output column of string data type.
+From the below screenshot, you can observe that we added one XML_Output column of a string data type.

 Now you can see the target table with one column name.
-This is the column that will handle the XML file.
+It is the column that handles the XML file.

 Step 3: Create a Mapping for XML Generator Transformation in Informatica